pranayrk/quantum_computing/notes/multiple_qubits/multiple_qubits.md

 `Refer Kaye's Book, P46`
-Let us maintain this postulate as being true for the underlying physical realization of any quantum computing machine with multiple bits.
 > **Entanglement Postulate:**
 > When we have two qubits being treated as a combined system, the state space of the combined system is the tensor product $V_1 \otimes V_2$ of the state spaces $V_1, V_2$ of the component qubit subsystems.
 > If the first qubit is in state $\ket{v}$ and the second in state $\ket{w}$, then the combined system of two interacting qubits is in state $\ket{v} \otimes \ket{w}$.
 > Similarly, for a system of $n$ qubits, the state space is the tensor product $V_1 \otimes V_2 \otimes ... \otimes V_n$ of the state spaces of the $n$ independent qubits.

-Therefore the entanglement of qubits result in a state space of $2^n$.
+Therefore the entanglement of $n$ qubits interacting in a system will result in a state space of $2^n$.

 > **Dirac's Bra/Ket Notation:** When considering the tensor product of two states, $\ket{v} \otimes \ket{w}$, we will write it in the reduced form $\ket{v}\ket{w}$ or even $\ket{vw}$